-Starchy, high carbohydrate diet associated with recurrence of colon cancerNovember 7th, 2012 in Cancer /
+Starchy, high carbohydrate diet associated with recurrence of colon cancerNovember 7, 2012 in Medicine & Health / Cancer

 Colon cancer survivors whose diet is heavy in complex sugars and carbohydrate-rich foods are far more likely to have a recurrence of the disease than are patients who eat a better balance of foods, a new study by Dana-Farber Cancer Institute researchers indicates.